VzBoT3D/docs/docs/vz330_mellow/electronics/firmware.md

 ## Pi as secondary MCU

+{: .highlight }
+> &#8226;Remove the GPIO !PF8 section if still present from the MB setup.
 Next up we're gonna run a few small commands through Putty so we can use the Pi as a secondary MCU to control CPAP.

 ```bash